jagadekmeesala/KHub_Practice_React_app/README.md

 It will navigate to the frontend.
 Then type ``` npm install ``` The necessary files and node modules will be installed.

-   # Frontned Installations

-   # Backend Installations
+   # Frontned and Backend Installations

 ## Frontend
 Intially we have set up the folder structure as per the requirements